New Puerto Rico fiscal plan OK’d; governor says too austere

-SAN JUAN, Puerto Rico (AP) — A federal control board has approved a five-year fiscal plan for Puerto Rico, though Gov. Ricardo Rossello warns it’s too austere and will affect government services.
+SAN JUAN, Puerto Rico (AP) — A federal control board that oversees Puerto Rico’s finances approved a five-year fiscal plan on Tuesday, though Gov. Ricardo Rossello warned it is too austere and will affect government services.

-The economic blueprint approved on Tuesday aims to help pull the U.S. territory out of an economic crisis following a 12-year slump and devastation caused by last year’s Hurricane Maria.
+The economic blueprint aims to help pull the U.S. territory out of an economic crisis following a 12-year slump and the devastation caused by last year’s Hurricane Maria.

-The plan estimates that $82 billion in federal hurricane recovery funds will briefly boost Puerto Rico’s economy.
+The plan in part estimates that $82 billion in federal hurricane recovery funds will help briefly boost Puerto Rico’s economy — which appeared to prompt a tweet from President Donald Trump saying the U.S. will not bail out the island to pay its debts.

-But President Donald Trump tweeted that what he called the “ridiculously high amount of funds” can’t be used to pay the island’s debt.
-He said “inept politicians” on the island are trying to do that.
+“The people of Puerto Rico are wonderful but the inept politicians are trying to use the massive and ridiculously high amounts of hurricane/disaster funding to pay off other obligations,” he wrote.

 Most Read Business Stories